Energy-Efficient Mortgages, Explained

 - Select roofing improvements

-A number of different energy-efficient mortgage loan programs are available to home buyers, each of which comes in different forms and with different features attached.
+Several different EEM loan programs are available to home buyers, each of which comes in different forms and with different features attached.

-A Federal Housing Authority (FHA) loan is a popular mortgage choice for buyers given that minimum down payments are keyed to 3.5% of the total home purchase price.
+An FHA loan is a popular mortgage choice for buyers given that minimum down payments are keyed to 3.5% of the total home purchase price.
 The FHA will also allow you to add the cost of improvements to your loan amount if evaluations find that the total cost of these improvements is lower than the amount of energy savings to be enjoyed.
-Note that in addition to normal FHA loan requirements, borrowers do not need to qualify for the portion of the home loan that is used to finance energy-efficient improvements.
+Note that in addition to normal FHA loan requirements, borrowers don’t need to qualify for the portion of the home loan that is used to finance energy-efficient improvements.

-- 115% of the median price of a single-family home in your local area of residence
+- 115% of the median area price of a single-family home

-- 150% of the conforming Freddie Mac limit for your area
+- 150% of the national conforming mortgage limit

-A Veterans Administration (VA)-backed energy-efficient mortgage is a loan offered under favorable terms to service members, veterans and qualifying spouses.
+A VA-backed EEM is a loan offered under favorable terms to service members, veterans and qualifying spouses.
 As a general rule, energy-efficient improvements can total no more than $6,000 on top of the approved VA loan amount.
 In addition, homeowners are required to complete any energy-efficient improvements within 6 months of closing on the home.

-The terms of a conventional energy-efficient mortgage are the most generous of all EEM loan types.
+The terms of a conventional EEM are the most generous of all EEM loan types.
 Obtain one, and you can borrow the amount that you qualify for under a conventional mortgage plus up to 15% of a home’s appraised value for use on energy-efficient improvements.

-EEMs are typically best-suited for homeowners who look for long-term value over time.
-Likewise, they’re also a popular choice with buyers who want to invest in solar panels and other cost-effective technologies.
-Individuals wishing to enjoy cost savings on utility bills may also wish to apply for an energy-efficient mortgage loans.
+EEMs are typically best suited for homeowners who look for long-term value over time.
+Likewise, they’re also a popular choice with buyers who want to invest in home solar panels and other cost-effective technologies.
+Individuals wishing to enjoy cost savings on utility bills may also wish to apply for an EEM loan.

 The Bottom Line

-Energy-efficient mortgages offer a handy way to reduce your energy bills, lower your annual expenses and minimize your household’s overall energy consumption.
-These financial products create more opportunities for homeowners to purchase and install energy-efficient home upgrades or give outdated home systems a much-needed overall.
+EEMs offer a handy way to reduce your energy bills, lower your annual expenses and minimize your household’s overall energy consumption.
+These financial products create more opportunities for homeowners to purchase and install energy-efficient home upgrades or give outdated home systems a much-needed overhaul.

-By allowing prospective home buyers or current property owners to more easily finance green and eco-friendly solutions, EEMs offer a helpful means through which to lessen your household’s impact on the environment.
+By allowing prospective home buyers or current property owners to more easily finance green and eco-friendly solutions, EEMs offer a helpful way to lessen your household’s impact on the environment.
 Noting this, energy-efficient home improvements may still be a worthwhile investment for you to consider exploring, even without financing them through an EEM.